atomvm/AtomVM/UPDATING.md

 - `binary_to_integer` and `list_to_integer` do not raise `overflow` error anymore, they instead raise `badarg` when trying to parse an integer that exceeds 256 bits.
 Update any relevant error handling code.
+- `erlang:process_info/2` now accepts only pids of local processes, as Erlang/OTP does: calling it with a port raises `badarg`.
+Previous versions accepted any id-carrying term, so it could be used to read port information; there is no `erlang:port_info/2` in AtomVM yet, so such calls must be removed or guarded when updating.
 - ESP32 builds with Elixir support may be configured without making changes to git-tracked files using `idf.py -DATOMVM_ELIXIR_SUPPORT=on set-target ${CHIP}` instead of copying partitions-elixir.csv to partitions.csv.
 This configures the build to use partitions-elixir.csv for